Feyerabend/vm/cmp4/README.md

 etc. and delivers an 'assembly code' as 'MUL' and 'ADD' etc. preparing for the stack oriented vitual machine.
-The compiler uses a scanner `scan.c` (`scan.h`) to recognize what is an operator like '*' or '+', and what is a number (integer) like '982' (also called a 'toknizer').
+The compiler uses a scanner `scan.c` (`scan.h`) to recognize what is an operator like '*' or '+', and what is a number (integer) like '982' (also called a 'tokenizer').
 It will take as input 'sample.p' (program) and output 'sample.a' (assembly).

-After compiling expressions to assembly, an assembler `asm.py` puts together relevant virtual machine code to an output as 'sample.b' (binary).
+After compiling expressions to assembly, an assembler `asm.py` (in Python) puts together relevant virtual machine code to an output as 'sample.b' ('binary', or really a string of 'integers').

 At last the virtual machine `vm4.c` (and `vm4.h`) can run the code with `runvmc.c`, and the desired output will print.